Digital DNA: Vote to remove

 In August 2017, the city staff issued a report recommending removal, because of the cost of maintenance.
 The staff was concerned about the continuing expense of maintaining a sculpture that does not hold up under outdoor weather conditions.
 The staff tried, but failed to find a suitable location within the city, for displaying the sculpture.

 In November 2017, the Arts Commission voted to remove the sculpture.
 In response, about 60 protesters gathered on December 7 at the sculpture.
 The artist wrapped the sculpture in a tarp labeled "CENSORED."

 Removal and relocation to Harvard

 In 2018, the sculpture was purchased by an anonymous art collector, who is also a Silicon Valley entrepreneur and a Harvard University graduate.
 The sculpture was removed from Lytton Plaza in June 2018.
 The art collectors wanted to have the sculpture repaired and restored.
 As of 2019, the Harvard Business School displays the restored work outside the i-Lab on Western Avenue.

-Circuit adjectives

-The adjectives imbue the logic of the circuitry with the emotion and other political, social or behavioral adjectives.
-These phrases are written in a variety of languages such as Japanese, Chinese, Vietnamese, Polish, Russian, German, Arabic, Indy, Philippine, Portuguese, French, Italian, Spanish, Hebrew and binary representation.
-The color is noted to help identify the board.
-Duplicates are noted.
-A question mark denotes lines that have yet to be properly translated.